Olical/neofib/README.md

 # neofib

-An example Neovim plugin written in Rust using [daa88/neovim-lib][].
-I learnt a lot from [boxofrox/neovim-scorched-earth][scorched-earth].
+An example Neovim plugin written in Rust using [neovim-lib][].
+I learnt a lot from [scorched-earth][], the install script is adapted from [LanguageClient-neovim][].

 > Disclaimer: I am extremely new to Rust and essentially learning it so I can write a Neovim -> Rust -> Clojure socket / pREPL tool.

-All it does is generate the nth Fibonacci number when you execute `:Fib 10`, for example.
+All it does is generate the nth Fibonacci number when you execute `:call neofib#nth(10)`, for example.
 You can install it with any package manager you like, you'll just need to make sure the binary is built before running it.
 I use this [vim-plug][] line:

 ```viml
 Plug 'Olical/neofib', { 'do': 'bash install.sh' }
 ```

+This entire repository is pretty much copied and adapted code in an attempt to learn from all of these wonderful original authors I have linked to.
+I hope this collation can help others learn too!

 ## Unlicenced